drcnavad/CourseraRetentionPrediction/README.md

 #### Dataset
 A real dataset (413955 rows × 37 columns) from Coursera to build a classification model that predicts whether a learner will or will not be subscribed to Coursera.
 The dataset is a sample of subscriptions that were initiated in 2021, all snapshotted at a particular date before the subscription was cancelled.

+The dataset is proprietary to Coursera and I won't be uploading training and testing data csv file anywhere online.
+Please do not message me for the dataset.

 #### Challenge
 Imagine that you are a new data scientist at Coursera and you are tasked with building a model that can predict which existing specialization subscribers will continue their subscriptions for another month.